 - Thanksgiving is the peak day for home cooking fires.

-Source: NFPA's "Home Fires Involving Cooking Equipment" report
+Source: NFPA's "Home Fires Involving Cooking Equipment" report by Marty Ahrens, November 2015.

 *Homes include one- and two-family homes, apartments (regardless of ownership), and manufactured housing.